senemaktas/senemaktas.github.io/_pages/WebDesigns.md

 ---

-I enjoy designing websites in different styles.
+<p style="text-align:justify"> <small>  I enjoy designing websites in different styles.
 Trying to change to improve each design.
 Information on each design can be found below.
-You can view the pages by clicking the links.
+You can view the pages by clicking the links. </small> </p>

 ## 1- Representation With Table- Sakura Ichıka